-May Day in France is all about two things: muguet, pronounced “moo-gay” (lily of the valley in English) and Labour Day.
+May Day traditions in France are all about two things: muguet, pronounced “moo-gay” (lily of the valley in English) and Labour Day.
 On the 1st of May friends and family offer each other little sprigs, bouquets or whole plants of lily of the valley for good luck.
 The more little bell-like flowers the plant has, the better the luck.
 This day is pretty much the only public holiday where just about everything is closed.
 It really is a day off for workers.

 While lily of the valley has long symbolised spring and the Celts accorded it the status of a good luck charm, the tradition of giving muguet for May Day in France dates back to the reign of Charles IX.
 In 1561 the young King was given a branch for good luck and he liked the idea so much that from then on, each 1st of May, he gave every woman in his court a sprig.